anthonyjesmok/jesmok-xyz/README.md

 ## JavaScript Tags, Analytics, and GTM

-When possible, please do not include analytics or other external monitoring scripts directly in your code, except for what is provided by Firebase and Datadog.
-Instead, please setup a project in Google Tag Manager and put your container ID into `next.config.js`.
-Scripts that are usually to be used include:
+When possible, please do not include analytics or other external monitoring scripts directly in your code, except for what is provided by Firebase.
+Instead, use Google Tag Manager to manage your tags.
+This will allow you to manage your tags in one place and also allow you to easily disable them for development and testing.

+Firebase generates a Google Tag Manager container for you.
+You can find the container ID in the Firebase console under "Integrations" > "Google Tag Manager".
+You can then use the container ID to configure your Google Tag Manager container in the Google Tag Manager console and control your tags from there.
+Situations where you may want to use Google Tag Manager include integrating with:

 * OpenReplay
 * Firebase Specific JS Files Based on Services Utilized (If Not Included Via Node)
 * Other Analytics Scripts

-### Datadog

-This project uses [Datadog](https://www.datadoghq.com/)'s real user monitoring (RUM) for tracking application performance and sessions.
-You will need to setup a Datadog service and project using [this tutorial](https://docs.datadoghq.com/real_user_monitoring/browser/#setup).
-The details generated for the new application will need to be added to the `next.config.js` file and replace the default Marshmallow values.

 ## Testing and Quality